paezha/Accessibility-Food-Banks-Hamilton/README.md

 In the cluster to the south-west, the decrease in accessibility is predominately driven by the closure of a high level-of-service Community Meals provider.
-However, like the more central suburban zones, low-income households within this cluster also between 90% to 100% auto-dependent in their tripmaking in the TTS.
+However, like the more central suburban zones, low-income households within this cluster are also between 90% to 100% auto-dependent in their tripmaking in the TTS.
 The story is similar for the zone located in the north-west that exhibits the greatest decrease in accessibility.
-Here, low-income households responding to the TTS conducted 100% of their trips by car and, as a result, parcels within this zone have access to the second-highest number of food bank and service locations within 15 minutes.
+Here, low-income households responding to the TTS conducted 100% of their trips by car and, as a result, dwellings within this zone have access to the second-highest number of food bank and service locations within 15 minutes.
 However, this also means zonal accessibilities are greatly affected by the number of closures